statamic/v2-docs/content/collections/tags/taxonomy.md

     name: page
     type: string
     description: >
-      Filter the listing by taxonomies that
+      Filter the listing by terms that
       only appear in entries mounted to the specified page.
 You may pipe-separate
       multiple pages.